 Netsuke.
-Miniature wood and ivory carvings, fragments from the Edo period of the seventeenth to the mid nineteenth centuries, sold to art dealers at the height of the fascination for Japanese art and objets d’art in late nineteenth century Europe.
-Formed of the Japanese characters ‘ne’ and ‘tsuke,’ literally ‘root’ and ‘to attach’, these intricately carved, assymetrical objects, measuring between one and three inches, were used to attach pouches or boxes to the kimono sashes of noblemen.
+Miniature wood and ivory carvings, fragments from the Edo period of the seventeenth to the mid nineteenth centuries, sold to art dealers at the height of the fascination for Japanese art and objects d’art in late nineteenth century Europe.
+Formed of the Japanese characters ‘ne’ and ‘tsuke,’ literally ‘root’ and ‘to attach’, these intricately carved, asymmetrical objects, measuring between one and three inches, were used to attach pouches or boxes to the kimono sashes of noblemen.

 It is these objects that Edmund de Waal uses as a metaphor in ‘The Hare with Amber Eyes: A Hidden Inheritance,’ to trace his maternal family’s history.

 One of England’s most famous ceramists, de Waal’s life centres around creating objects, uniting the principles of Eastern ceramics with a Bauhaus ethos.
 And his work embodies a philosophy, which is best expressed by quoting from the book.

 ‘How objects get handled, used and handed on is not just a mildly interesting question for me.
 It is my question…I can remember the weight and the balance of a pot, and how its surface works with its volume.
 I can read how an edge creates tension or loses it.
 I can feel if it has been made at speed or with diligence.
 If it has warmth.